deviantony/docker-elk/README.md

 2. Install [Docker-compose](http://docs.docker.com/compose/install/) **version >= 1.6**.
 3. Clone this repository

-## Increase `vm.max_map_count` on your host

-You need to increase the `vm.max_map_count` kernel setting on your Docker host.
-To do this follow the recommended instructions from the Elastic documentation: [Install Elasticsearch with Docker](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode)

 ## SELinux

 On distributions which have SELinux enabled out-of-the-box you will need to either re-context the files or set SELinux into Permissive mode in order for docker-elk to start properly.